 Written and photographed by Susan Sully

-To see more entertaining and decorating ideas, preorder a copy of Susan Sully’s Southern Hospitality at Home: The Art of Gracious Living (Rizzoli New York, 2019; publication date September 17, 2019).
+For more inspiration from Susan Sully, check out her book Southern Hospitality at Home: The Art of Gracious Living (Rizzoli New York, 2019).